JodaOrg/joda-beans/src/site/markdown/index.md

 * The [Javadoc](apidocs/index.html)
 * The [change notes](changes-report.html) for each release
 * The [GitHub](https://github.com/JodaOrg/joda-beans) source repository
-* The [Maven plugin](https://github.com/JodaOrg/joda-beans-maven-plugin) for code generation
+* The [related projects](related.html) including Maven, Gradle and IntelliJ integration

 ---